microsoft/hi-ml/docs/source/contributing.md

 All contributions to the toolbox need to come with unit tests, and will be reviewed when a Pull Request (PR) is started.
 If in doubt, reach out to the core `hi-ml` team before starting your work.

+Please look through the existing folder structure to find a good home for your contribution.

 ## Code style